-Starting at some point in March 2022 – an exact date hasn’t yet been announced – Marriott will remove the published award chart that is referenced above.
+Starting tomorrow, March 29, 2022, Marriott will remove the published award chart that is referenced above.
 To start, Marriott says it will generally keep award prices within their current categories.
-That means a category 4 hotel will vary between 20,000 and 30,000 Bonvoy points per night.
-But at 3% of their properties, it will be fully dynamic pricing when this new pricing model launches.
+That means a category 4 hotel will still cost between 20,000 and 30,000 Bonvoy points per night for a stay through 2022.

 And by January 2023, that hybrid approach will disappear: All award rates will be fully dynamic.